 Don’t assume that a release form or liability waiver that you signed beforehand automatically invalidates your right to pursue legal action against the owner of a sporting facility.
 If that owner’s negligence or recklessness led to your injury, a skilled attorney may still manage to put your case forward convincingly.

-3. How Do You Establish Your Sports Injury Case?
+3. How Do You Establish Your Sports Injury Lawsuit?

 Collect as much hard supporting evidence of your injury and its circumstances as you can.
 Valid evidence might include video of the incident, key witness testimony, medical treatment records, associated hospital bills, and evidence of lost wages caused by your injury.